bilal-fazlani/gossip-glomers-scala/README.md

 ## Setup

-Beyond challenge 3c, using running jar files does not work because they start too slow and the tests timeout.
+Using running jar files does not work because they start too slow and the tests timeout.
-So, I needed to compile them to native binaries using graalvm
+So, we need to compile them to native binaries using graalvm

 There are two commands available on every solution: